Ayfri/Kore/website/src/jsMain/resources/markdown/doc/oop/Teams.md

 | `setNametagVisibility`      | Set nametag visibility              |
 | `setDeathMessageVisibility` | Set death message visibility        |
 | `addMembers`                | Add entities to the team            |

+## Practical workflow

+- Define the team once with its visual identity and gameplay rules.
+- Add members when players join a role or side.
+- Reuse `player.joinTeam(...)` and `player.leaveAnyTeam()` in gameplay functions instead of raw selectors.